 - 6.1.1 The Chief Financial Officer is responsible for preparing annually a revenue budget and capital programme, including working capital requirements for consideration by PARC before submission to Court for approval.
-The budget should include a three-year forecast for the University encompassing all significant financial impacts arising from University Strategies including Teaching, Research, People, Digital, Accommodation & Estates and should be in line with the strategic plan forecast requirements set out by the SFC. - 6.1.2 The Chief Financial Officer must ensure that detailed budgets are prepared in order to support the University's financial planning process and that these are communicated to Heads of School/ Units as soon as possible following their approval by Court. - 6.1.3 Should circumstances arise which require a material adjustment to the University budget, the Chief Financial Officer should report this to Court via PARC at the earliest opportunity.
+The budget should include a three-year forecast for the University encompassing all significant financial impacts arising from the five enabling strategies identified in the University Strategy 2018-2023: People, Digital, Estate, Accommodation and Finance and should be in line with the strategic plan forecast requirements set out by the SFC. - 6.1.2 The Chief Financial Officer must ensure that detailed budgets are prepared in order to support the University's financial planning process and that these are communicated to Heads of School/ Units as soon as possible following their approval by Court. - 6.1.3 Should circumstances arise which require a material adjustment to the University budget, the Chief Financial Officer should report this to Court via PARC at the earliest opportunity.